OpenEnergyPlatform/ontology/CONTRIBUTING.md

 9. 📙 Add [term tracker annotations](https://github.com/OpenEnergyPlatform/ontology/wiki/Term-Tracker-Annotation) to the main changed classes of the ontology

      ![img](https://github.com/user-attachments/assets/70b0a061-f852-4567-9e1f-146f6fc04ed4)
-10. 🔶 stage, commit and push the changes of steps 7 and 8
+10. 🔶 Stage, commit and push the changes of steps 7 and 8
 11. 🐙 [Ask](https://help.github.com/en/github/managing-your-work-on-github/assigning-issues-and-pull-requests-to-other-github-users) for review of your PR.
     As the issue will have been discussed and agreed on prior to implementation, the purpose of the review step post-implementation is to check that the implementation has been faithful to what was agreed.
-One or two reviewers may be needed depending on the nature of the change that has been made.
+One or two reviewers may be needed depending on the nature of the change that has been made.<br>
     If the change involves adding content (A), a domain expert should review the issue.
 If the change involves restructuring the ontology (B), an ontology expert should review.
 If the change involves both changes to content and restructuring (B and C), it is best to ask both an ontology expert and a domain expert to review.
 See the section "Teams tag" of the [README](https://github.com/OpenEnergyPlatform/ontology/blob/dev/README.md) for more information about the expertise of the different team members.

 #### Merge your Changes after Approval

 12. 🐙 Check that, after this whole process, your branch does not have conflicts with `dev` (GitHub will prevent you from merging if there are conflicts).
 In case of conflicts you are responsible for fixing them on your branch before you merge (see below "Fixing merge conflicts" section).
 If you need help, write a comment in the PR and ask for help from the ontology-expert-team.

 13. 🐙 Once approved, merge the PR into `dev` and delete the branch on which you were working.
-In the merge message on github, you can notify people who are currently working on other branches that you just merged into `dev`, so they know they have to check for potential conflicts with `dev`
+In the merge message on github, you can notify people who are currently working on other branches that you just merged into `dev`, so they know they have to check for potential conflicts with `dev`.

 ### Fixing merge conflicts in git